naabraz/TicTacToe/README.md

 A Tic Tac Toe app built with React Native.

+Click at `Start New Game` to start a game.

 ## Installation
 Run `yarn` or `npm install` to install all dependencies.